California worship leader gathers hundreds in Cal Anderson Park in violation of health regulations

 The relative scarcity of masks at the event, however, caused some to lash out on social media.
 One person on Twitter told Feucht to take note of the “indescribable harm you did yesterday to a neighborhood that you live thousands of miles away from.”

 Rebecca Sumner, pastor of Welcome Table Christian Church on Beacon Hill, was similarly appalled.
-“Travelling from town to town to have a rally is a really great way to spread a deadly disease,” she said, adding that she has a 4-year-old daughter with a health condition that makes the girl particularly vulnerable to COVID-19.
+“Traveling from town to town to have a rally is a really great way to spread a deadly disease,” she said, adding that she has a 4-year-old daughter with a health condition that makes the girl particularly vulnerable to COVID-19.

 “It’s just not at all in line with a person of Jesus,” she said.
-And she said she found it insensitive to hold such an event where the Black Lives Matter protest zone known as the Capitol Hill Occupied Protest (CHOP) used to be, given that people of color are disproportionately impacted by the virus.
+And she said she found it insensitive to hold such an event where the Black Lives Matter protest zone known as the Capitol Hill Organized Protest used to be, given that people of color are disproportionately impacted by the virus.

 Aaron Sumner, pastor of United Church of Seattle in Queen Anne, who spent time at an interfaith table in the protest zone, also said he thought Feucht’s event showed a lack of caring for the community.